wp-plugins/waterwoo-pdf/readme.txt

 You can find the WaterWoo settings page by clicking on the "settings" link under the WaterWoo PDF plugin title on your Wordpress plugins panel, or by navigating to the WooCommerce->Settings->Watermark tab.

 = It doesn't work =
 First make sure you have checked the box at the top of your settings page (Woocommerce -> Settings -> Watermark) so that watermarking is enabled!
 Secondly, make sure you have entered your PDF file names correctly in the second field if you've entered any at all.
 Lastly, WaterWoo may not be able to watermark PDF files version 1.5 and newer.
-Also, there are no plans to make the free version Woo 2.3-compatible in the near future.
-Consider the Premium version of the plugin.
+Consider the Premium version of the plugin, which includes the PDF parser necessary for newer files (1.5+).

 = How do I test my watermark? =
 I recommend creating a coupon in your Woocommerce shop to allow 100% free purchases.
 Don't share this coupon code with anyone!
 Test your watermark by purchasing PDFs from your shop using the coupon.
 It's a bit more tedious.
 If you want an easier go of it (on-the-fly testing), purchase the Premium version of this plugin.